mheap/nexmo-developer/_tutorials_tabbed_content/client-sdk/guides/messaging/typing-indicators-producer/objective-c.md

 // call this when a member starts typing
 [conversation sendStartTyping:^(NSError * _Nullable error) completionHandler];

-// call this when member stops typing
+// call this when a member stops typing
 [conversation sendStopTyping:^(NSError * _Nullable error) completionHandler];
 ```